Recordedfieber/Hangman/README.md

-# Hangman Projekt
+# Hangman Project

-## Einleitung
+## Introduction

-Willkommen zu meinem Hangman-Projekt!
-In dieser persönlichen Implementierung von Hangman können Sie das beliebte Worträtselspiel spielen.
+Welcome to my Hangman-project!
+In this personal implementation of Hangman, you can play the popular word puzzle game.